Legally reviewed by:

 Things get more complicated when a minor causes injury outside of the workplace.

-Sometimes accidents happen, and they can happen to anyone, young or old.
+Accidents involving minors outside of the workplace can be a little more complicated.
+Take, for example, an auto accident.
 Everyone is capable of making a mistake while driving; however, if a minor is found to be at fault for an automobile accident, some additional stipulations apply.
 Minors have little to no assets and often cannot pay the victims of the accidents that they cause.

-The victim of the accident cannot sue for emotional damages, such as pain and suffering.
+This means that the victim of the accident cannot sue for emotional damages, such as pain and suffering.
 Still, victims can sue the parents or legal guardians of the minor for physical and economic damages that the minor may have caused.
 However, there is a cap on the total damages a victim can collect from the accident.
+To get a better understanding of the types of compensation you can obtain, our team is more than happy to devise a plan of action for your unique claim.
+In some cases, filing a personal injury lawsuit may be necessary to secure the compensation you deserve.

 All cases, especially ones involving automobiles, are taken on a case-by-case basis and are considered carefully.
 Some questions that might be asked include: